 No one may fell a tree on private property without a certificate of authorization, except as provided for by regulation.
 Tree felling includes topping and pruning of more than 20% of the branches.
 There is no charge for the certificate of authorization, but a fee of $20 applies if it must be re-issued.

 Street parking is prohibited from November 15 to April 1 between midnight and 7:00 A.M.
 This regulation is uniform across the RCM and is enforced by the Sûreté du Québec and the municipal patrol.
-However, a winter parking hotline (450 455-3372) was made available to citizens for the 2016-2017 winter season in an effort to ease regulations and adapt to changing weather conditions.
+However, a winter parking hotline (450 455-3372) has been available to residents since the fall of 2016 to reduce regulations and to adapt to weather conditions.

 The decision to permit or prohibit parking depends on weather conditions as well as the snow removal or de-icing operations underway.

 Note that certain exceptions apply.
-As such, parking is ALWAYS prohibited in areas where No Parking signs are displayed (see Appendix B of By-Law No. 1694 on the City’s Web site).
+As such, parking is ALWAYS prohibited in areas where No Parking signs are displayed (see Appendix B of By-Law No. 1806).